-Named one of the five top cities for millennials by Money magazine, Tucson provides many amenities of a large city but with a small town feel.
+Named one of the five top cities for millennials by Money magazine and home to the University of Arizona, Tucson provides many amenities of a large city but with a small town feel.

 While winter snows and skiing can be found a 45-minute drive up to Mount Lemmon, the desert floor offers a year-round temperate climate with multiple opportunities to enjoy a variety of outdoor activities.
 Its proximity to wilderness areas, national forests, parks — including the Grand Canyon, Petrified Forest and Saguaro National Parks — and other natural and historic sites of the Old West make day or weekend trips an opportunity for adventure for all.

 Less than two hours in the car can take you from Tucson to Phoenix (the sixth largest U.S. city), Nogales (in Sonora, Mexico), or Tombstone, AZ—the town too tough to die and home of the infamous OK Corral.
 A four-hour drive will get you to Flagstaff or Sedona, Ariz., Las Cruces, N.M., or the beaches of Puerto Peñasco (aka Rocky Point), Mexico.
 And in about six hours driving, you can be in San Diego, El Paso, Albuquerque or the Grand Canyon.

 You can also just stay home and enjoy the many festivals, concerts, fine dining, night life and entertainment, and other activities such as cycling, mountain biking, hiking, birding and more…

 Sites to See